MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/dynamic-standby.md

 | T5 | 80 | +10 servers per time T | 10 | 10 | 40 |
 | T6 | 50 | -30 servers per time T | 10 | 10 | 10 |

-Once Dynamic Standby is deactivated, there is a gradual ramp down of standby servers until the original standby floor is reached.
+When Dynamic Standby is deactivated, there is a gradual ramp down of standby servers until the original standby floor is reached.

 ## Dynamic Standby Programmers Interface